Vintage Longwave Receivers - Part 4

 Some of the LF RFI noise is on the power lines.
 There is a tremendous amount of data that is "riding" on the AC power lines.
 This is in the form of some controlled-carrier information, test and troubleshooting data, time setting information and, in some areas, broadband on the power lines.
 Some of the data exchanging on the power line is via the "smart meter" that has replaced the old electro-mechanical power meters can also cause RFI.
 The quieter your receiving area is, the more likely it is that you'll notice some type of power line noise, especially if you use an end-fed wire antenna.

 Since there are so many LF RFI noise sources today, especially within urban areas, just about the only practical relief will be by using a tuned-loop antenna.
 In extremely noisy locations the only solution might be to use a shielded-magnetic loop antenna.
 The shielded-magnetic loop antenna will use a non-ferrous metal loop-tube that almost entirely encloses the loop antenna wires that are inside.
 Since the antenna is electrically "shielded" but not magnetically "shielded" it responds mostly to the magnetic portion of the electromagnetic signal.
 Since most man-made RFI is electrical in nature, that noise is shielded by the loop's enclosure.
 However, all shielded loops will have some kind of signal amplifier that is either "tuned" or is somewhat "broadband" due to the limited response because of the shielding that almost entirely encloses the antenna itself.
 In many urban areas, only these types of antennas can provide relief from RFI and allow reception on the lower frequencies.
-Unfortunately, most commercially-made shielded loops are fairly expensive (~$500 and up.)
-In less severe noise locations, a simple tuned loop can provide a major improvement over a wire antenna and allow reception of very weak signals.
+Unfortunately, most commercially-made shielded loops are fairly expensive (~$500 and up.*) In less severe noise locations, a simple tuned loop can provide a major improvement over a wire antenna and allow reception of very weak signals.
 Remember, none of these loops will produce stronger signals at the receiver if compared to a large wire antenna.
 However, in a RFI-noisy area, the loops will provide a much lower noise level and allow you to hear weaker signals.
 In a RFI-quiet area, a large wire antenna will provide strong signals significantly above the noise and will probably out-perform a non-shielded tuned loop.
 But even in RFI-quiet rural areas the improvement in signal to noise ratio along with the directional characteristics that comes with using a shielded-magnetic loop will dramatically improve your LF DX reception.

 The End-Fed Wire is generally any wire antenna that has no feed line - one end of the antenna connects directly to the receiver antenna input.
 Usually, EFW antennas are between 75 and 150 feet in length due to physical limitations of the user's property size.
 Since it's unavoidable that some of the antenna is going to be inside the house, noise levels on EFW antenna are generally high.

 While it's interesting to compare the two antennas, I have found that almost without exception a well-designed, fairly large, tuned loop antenna or an amplified shielded-magnetic loop will always seem to outperform almost any end-fed wire when comparing signal to noise ratio (not necessarily signal strength.)
 This is especially true with more modern receivers - the newer the receiver's design, the better it usually works with a tuned loop antenna.
 Very early three-circuit tuner regenerative receivers (1920s) seem to be much happier with long wire antennas of various configurations rather than the relatively small tuned loop antennas.
-However when using WWII or later vintage receivers, either regenerative or superhet, generally the tuned loop antenna provides the low signal to noise ratio necessary for successful DX NDB station copy.
+However when using WWII or later vintage receivers, either regenerative, TRF or superhet, generally the tuned loop antenna provides the low signal to noise ratio necessary for successful DX NDB station copy.

 Be sure to read the next section, "270ft Long Center-Fed Wire Antenna," as this provides an example of what a sizeable wire antenna can do on LW in a RFI-quiet area.